Psychology & Sociology

 - Liverpool culture & research trip where Sociology students engage in workshops in the city’s Museum of Culture & Slavery.
 Students also have the opportunity to design and carry out research in a multicultural city.

-Within lessons, students enjoy activities such as 'Psysnacks', where students present on an aspect of their learning in Psychology by linking it to an item of food.
+- Within lessons, students enjoy activities such as 'Psysnacks', where students present an aspect of their learning in Psychology by linking it to an item of food.
 Students are also encouraged to explore the subjects beyond the exam specification.
 ‘Find something interesting about…’ tasks are set regularly with students sharing their research with the class.